VijayRod/demo/container-storage/logs/k8s-cri-containerregistry_acr.md

 ## k8s-aks-acr.debug

 ```
 # Did the image pulling fail on all agent nodes?
-Could the customer try another ACR image in the same ACR or a different ACR repository to help narrow down the issue?
+Could you try another ACR image in the same ACR or a different ACR repository to help narrow down the issue?

 acrLoginServer=$(az acr show -g $rgname -n $registry --query loginServer -otsv)
 echo $acrLoginServer # imageshack.azurecr.io